 - The OAG was seeking $20.1 million from Dr. Malouf for 3,711 acts.
 The judge ruled he was liable for 1,842.

 - Lawyers for Dr. Malouf had argued that the over $10 million civil penalties awarded against him personally violated the Constitution’s 8th Amendment prohibition against excessive fines.

 - The OAG has sought civil penalties from Dr. Malouf amounting to more than 34 times the total amount of payments the state made to All Smiles (not Dr. Malouf).

 No need to prove treatment fraud

 Ouch.
-This billing "gotcha" eliminates the need of the state to prove medically unnecessary fraudulent orthodontic services were delivered, which has been the chief accusation against Dr. Malouf for years and destroyed his reputation (the reason he attempted to sue everyone and his dog).
+This billing “gotcha” eliminates the need of the state to prove medically unnecessary fraudulent orthodontic services were delivered, which has been the chief accusation against Dr. Malouf for years and destroyed his reputation (the reason he attempted to sue media and others).

 Case not over